 What Is MAT?

-According to the National Institute on Drug Abuse, the long-term follow-up of recovery addicts who were on MAT, indicated that 61% of people reported being abstinent from drugs and alcohol after three and a half years, and fewer than 10% meet diagnostic criteria for dependence on the drugs.
-MAT has been proven to be effective in overcoming addiction and substance abuse, and improve addicts survival and retention in treatment, increase their ability to maintain employment, and improve birth outcomes for pregnant women.
-These results and the science behind them are one of the reasons why Soba incorporates MAT into our treatment program at all of our facilities.
+According to the National Institute on Drug Abuse, the long-term follow-up of recovery addicts who were on Medication Assisted Treatment, indicated that 61% of people reported being abstinent from drugs and alcohol after three and a half years, and fewer than 10% meet diagnostic criteria for dependence on the drugs.
+MAT has been proven to be effective in overcoming addiction and substance abuse, and improve addicts’ survival and retention in treatment, increase their ability to maintain employment, and improve birth outcomes for pregnant women.
+These results and the science behind them are some of the reasons why Soba incorporates MAT into our treatment program at all of our facilities.

 Medication Assisted Therapy Approved Drugs

 At Soba, the medications we utilize for the MAT approach are approved by the Food and Drug Administration.
 The three medications that are indicated to treat opioid addictions are methadone, buprenorphine, and naltrexone.

 - Methadone: This is a synthetic opioid that is a designated schedule II drug.
 Methadone is indicated to treat severe pain.
 However, at a lower controlled dose, methadone can be used to alleviate withdrawal symptoms and relieve intense craving in opioid addiction, especially heroin.
 This synthetic drug works by binding to the same target as heroin, morphine, and other opiate prescription pain medications.
 Once these “targets” are occupied with opiates, they become activated.
 When the activation of these targets takes place by the abused substance, the end effect is euphoria – the hallmark of drug addiction.
 With Methadone, even though the target is the same, methadone works at a slow, controlled rate.
 Therefore, at the treatment dose, methadone alleviates withdrawal symptoms without producing the euphoric effects.